Insight Treatment is Now Clear Behavioral Health!

 What is Alcohol Use Disorder?

-When Does Alcohol Use Become Problematic?
+When Alcohol Use Becomes Problematic

-How can Depression and Alcohol Use Be Related?
+How Depression and Alcohol Abuse are Related

-Depression and alcohol use often intertwine, forming a complex relationship that can exacerbate both conditions.
-Many individuals with depression may turn to alcohol as a means of self-medication, seeking temporary relief from their symptoms of sadness, anxiety, or hopelessness.
 While alcohol may initially offer a sense of escape, it ultimately compounds the problem, disrupting brain chemistry and worsening depressive symptoms over time.
-This creates a detrimental cycle wherein depression leads to alcohol use, which in turn exacerbates depression.[8]
+This creates a detrimental cycle where depression leads to alcohol use, which in turn makes depression worse [8].

 Biological Factors